jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

 ## Why this project

 I'm an engineer with electronics and software development background.
-However, I enjoy designing experiences as products that **empower people** to upgrade their skills.
+However, I enjoy designing experiences as **tools that empower people** to upgrade their skills.

 Getting into UX is complicated.
 Many employers look for trendy colors around beautiful devices barely displaying a non-standard UI.
 Only few care about the **insights, the decisions and user's feedback**.